 There was the time we were at the cottage and the neighbours left their front door open so she took it upon herself to announce her welcome by running in to their house, jumping on the couch with them while they had their morning coffee, then stealing their dogs toys before bolting out the back door and back to us.

-It’s been two years but it has been an unforgettable two years with her and even though there are always days when I wonder what I was thinking when we brought her home that late September day, I wouldn’t trade any of it.
+It’s been six years but it has been an unforgettable six years with her and even though there are always days when I wonder what I was thinking when we brought her home that late September day, I wouldn’t trade any of it.